aneasystone/github-trending/README.md

 ## C#

+* 【2024-01-21】[Delt06 / toon-rp](https://github.com/Delt06/toon-rp) - 🌔 A Scriptable Render Pipeline (SRP) designed for toon/stylized visuals.
+Features custom lighting pipeline, multiple shadow algorithms, tiled lighting, Shader Graph support, and more.
+* 【2024-01-21】[Webreaper / Damselfly](https://github.com/Webreaper/Damselfly) - Damselfly is a server-based Photograph Management app.
+The goal of Damselfly is to index an extremely large collection of images, and allow easy search and retrieval of those images, using metadata such as the IPTC keyword tags, as well as the folder and file names.
+Damselfly includes support for object/face detection, and face-recognition.
+* 【2024-01-21】[winstxnhdw / lc-hax](https://github.com/winstxnhdw/lc-hax) - A powerful, feature-rich and highly performant internal cheat for the co-op indie horror video game, Lethal Company.
 * 【2024-01-20】[HaveIBeenPwned / PwnedPasswordsDownloader](https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader) - A tool to download all Pwned Passwords hash ranges and save them offline so they can be used without a dependency on the k-anonymity API
 * 【2024-01-17】[DeEpinGh0st / WindowsBaselineAssistant](https://github.com/DeEpinGh0st/WindowsBaselineAssistant) - Windows安全基线核查加固助手
 * 【2024-01-17】[Adamant-im / adamant-notificationService](https://github.com/Adamant-im/adamant-notificationService) - ADAMANT push Notification Service for iOS Messenger app